Skip to content

 A user inside an organization is called a member.
 The organization configures what members have access to what workspaces.

-The following diagram visualizes the platform’s data model (yellow) and how the entities relate to each other with respect to their multiplicities.
+The following diagram visualizes the platform’s data model (highlighted) and how the entities relate to each other with respect to their multiplicities.

-It’s important to note that every node can only be part of a single workspace.
+It’s important to note that a node can only be part of one workspace.
 There is no support for “multi-homing” as it would create non-trivial questions about how to reconcile secrets and permissions from multiple workspaces.

 Based on the edition of Tenzir, you have different deployment modes of the platform.
 The below diagram illustrates the variants.